adigitalnative/actor_manager_backend/README.md

 There is a relatively robust rspec test suite.
 Use `rspec` to run the specs.

+## Searching for auditions

+Audition searches are intended to be triggered daily via a worker.
+That worker - or a manual search - should use the following commands.

+Search opportunities by state or states.
+Pass in an array of abbreviated states (i.e. ["WA", "OR", "ID]), or a string: "WA, MD, OR", or a single state ("WA"):

+`Opportunity.source_opportunities(<state or states>)`

+Search all states that users have indicated interest in:

+`Opportunity.source_global_opportunities`

 ## Credits

 Created by Jacqueline Chenault (@adigitalnative)